Korner - Home Security Anyone Can Use and Everyone Can Afford

 What is the range of your product within the home?

 We are currently achieving ranges of 100ft from Stick to Tag, and we are pushing to increase that prior to final delivery.
-In addition, we offer a Extender for those who have bigger homes (see as part of the "Large Home" perk)
+In addition, we offer a Extender for those who have bigger homes.

 How many Tags can a Stick support?

-The Stick can currently handle at least 15 Tags, although we are looking to expand that prior to delivery.How do the Tags communicate with the Stick?
+The Stick can currently handle at least 25 Tags.How do the Tags communicate with the Stick?